lukecarbis/WPaaP/presentation.md

 ???

-Let's talk about MVP: Minimum Viable Product
+Let's talk about that last step - testing your hypothesis.

+Typically this is done with an MVP: Minimum Viable Product

 * MVP?
-I prefer MVE - Minimum Viable Experiment
+A good approach, but I prefer MVE - Minimum Viable Experiment
 * Different people have different ideas about what a product is
 * By calling it an experiment, it takes away a lot of stakeholder attachment
 * The idea of an MVE is to test a hypothesis

+---

+name: knowledge
+class: center, middle, inverse

+.jumboji[☝️]
+## Produce Knowledge, Quickly

+???

+The idea of an MVP comes from the Lean Methodology.
-The Lean methodology is not about money

-> It's about producing knowledge, quickly.
+> Lean is not about money.
+It's about producing knowledge, quickly.

 Remove any activity that does not produce knowledge.

 * Ultimately, an MVE should answer:
 	* Do people know how to use your product (easy)
 	* Do people want to use your product (hard)

+---

+name: demand
+class: center, middle, inverse

+.jumboji[🤑]
+## Make It Cost

+???

 But asking a customer "Would you use this?" isn't an accurate way of understanding demand.

 > Until you make saying "Yes" cost something to a respondant, their repsonse doesn't mean anything.